rschererstm/cvc_felipe/README.md

 # Reference

-If you use this library and love it, use this to cite it 🤗
+If you use this library and like it, use this to cite it

 ```tex
 @misc{cvc_felipe,